 Centres commissioned to provide the service must meet the stringent criteria and minimum standards listed in the commissioning specification.
 These include co-location with specialist cardiothoracic service and ‘expertise in the specialist management of respiratory failure’ 6.
 Each referring ICU covered by the service has a designated ECMO centre to contact for referral, forming a ‘hub and spoke’ model similar to other centralised services in the UK.
 The service has a rigorous internal governance structure, with biannual meetings at which each centre presents data on referrals accepted and declined, and outcomes of patients.
 Multidisciplinary attendance is encouraged and practice is benchmarked against standards and reported outcomes, both nationally and internationally via the Extracorporeal Life Support Organisation (ELSO), Ann Arbor, Michigan, US 12.

-The service provides ECMO for acute respiratory failure only; while individual centres may provide ECMO for other indications, such as cardiac failure, bridge-to-transplant or cardiac arrest, this is not funded as part of the network and such patients are not included in this study.
+The service provides ECMO support for acute respiratory failure only, in most cases in the form of veno-venous ECMO.
+While individual centres may provide ECMO for other indications, such as cardiac failure, bridge-to-transplant or cardiac arrest, this is not funded as part of the network and such patients are not included in this study.

 Patient selection